TobiasJay/BallparkML/README.md

 # Predicting MLB Games

-Chai-team: Toby, Devarsh, Harsh
+This was originally a class project from a ML class that I have expanded occasionally throughout my second semester.
+Currently working to improve predictions using an ELO model inspired by video game ranked systems.
+It is much simpler, or will start out much simpler.
+I will only compare wins and losses by teams and stats will not be considered.

-This is a class project from a ML class that I have expanded occasionally throughout my second semester.
-Still doesn't work as well as I'd like it to.
-I want to try implementing an ELO system this year to see if I can achieve better predictions.
+Next steps could also involve a scraper to get the data during the current season.
+I don't want to manually copy the data from a website.

 Most of main does preprocessing.
 Models are run at the end at the ====== Train Models ======= section (line 136)